Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-3/_index.md

 You have now seen how JavaScript fits into the picture, and you've been introduced to AJAX and DOM Manipulation.

-Next up, we're going to learn about authentication.
+Next up, we're going to learn about authentication and authorization.